 Less than I assume it would take to cause pain.
 That's an assumption.
 Find out what effect caffeine has on your tension and pain.
 Stop using the drugs for a while.

 Even if you only have one cup first thing in the morning, your sleep quality that night is diminished.
-This is shown by EEG (Electro Encephalo Graph) readings in sleep labs.
+This is shown by EEG (electroencephalography) readings in sleep labs.
 So you wake feeling less refreshed, and grab a cup.
 Then you get drowsy in the afternoon from lack of quality sleep the night before, and want another cup.
 It's a vicious cycle.
 You're addicted.

 Caffeine reduces REM sleep (Rapid Eye Movement).
 This means less dreams, less chance for your deep mind to do emotional processing.

-Caffeine reduces or eliminates the deepest sleep, Stage-4 sleep.
+Caffeine reduces or eliminates the deepest sleep, NREM stage 3 sleep.
 This means less recovery from physical stress, less benefit from exercise, and less HGH (Human Growth Hormone) release.

 Inability to descend fully into deep sleep is associated with Fibromyalgia Syndrome (FMS) and Chronic Fatigue Immune Deficiency Syndrome (CFIDS), two painful conditions.